 Whilst still at school he had however appeared for Bedfordshire.
 He was a tower of strength for that county for several seasons and was named captain in 1934, but moved to Nottingham the same year.

-He was not again seen in the ranks of Nottinghamshire after 1935, until 1939, when he played in two matches, but he appeared occasionally for Nottinghamshire 2nd XI.
+He was not seen again seen in the Nottinghamshire ranks until 1939 when he played in two matches, but he appeared occasionally for Nottinghamshire 2nd XI.

-It came as something of a surprise to the cricketing publich when it was announced on April 2nd, 1947 that Sime had been invited to captain Nottinghamshire in succession to G. F. H. Heane - even as late as March of 1947, he was not listed in the amateurs available to play for Nottinghamshire for that year.
-His first game as captain was on May 14th, 1947 against Worcestershire at Trent Bridge.
+It came as something of a surprise to the cricketing publick when it was announced on 2 April 1947 that Sime had been invited to captain Nottinghamshire in succession to George Heane; even as late as March 1947 he was not listed in the amateurs available to play for Nottinghamshire for that year.
+His first game as captain was on 14 May 1947 against Worcestershire at Trent Bridge.

 In 1948 he increased his run total to 684, but this, and his better average, was due entirely to his 176* versus Sussex.
-In a very untypical innings at Hove, he came in at No. 5 and saved Nottinghamshire from collapse after Harris, Winrow and Hardsaff had all failed to reach double figures.
+In a very untypical innings at Hove he came in at number 5 and saved Nottinghamshire from collapse after Harris, Winrow and Hardsaff had all failed to reach double figures.

 Sime began 1949 by taking 4 wickets for 51 against Middlesex at Lord's in the opening match.
 In the third game he picked up three wickets in the first innings and a further two in the second, but afterwards his left-arm spin caused few problems for opposing batsmen.

 His batting also fell away, but in the run glut of 1949 this mattered little.
 1950 was his last season as Nottinghamshire captain and also his final year in first-class cricket.
-His final first-class match was versus Essex on 30th August at Trent Bridge.
-In 91 matches his scored 2,328 runs at an average of 19.98.
+His last first-class match was versus Essex on 30 August at Trent Bridge.
+In 91 matches Sime had scored 2,328 runs at an average of 19.98.

-Aside from cricket he was a notable rugby player, initially with Bedford whom he captained for three years and then East Midlands and once for Nottinghamshire.
+Aside from cricket he was a notable rugby player - initially with Bedford whom he captained for three years, and then the East Midlands and once for Nottinghamshire.
 He also played in an England trial match.

-Later a barrister with chambers in Nottingham he was made a Q.C. in 1957 and was sworn in as a circuit judge in 1972 on the Midland and Oxford Circuit.
+Later a barrister with chambers in Nottingham, Sime was made a Q.C. in 1957; in 1972 he was sworn in as a circuit judge on the Midland and Oxford Circuit.